Luo vs n8n

 |---|---|---|

-| What it is | Workflow automation platform | AI-built workspaces (Company OS) |
+| What it is | Workflow automation platform | A workspace that builds your software and runs work for you (Company OS) |

 | How you build | Drag nodes onto a canvas, configure each one | Describe what you want in plain language; the assistant builds it |